 · Please read the chapter entitled "The World of Intensive Practice" in the book Opening the Hand of Thought by Kosho Uchiyama (Wisdom Publications).

-· Please observe complete silence during sesshin if at all possible.
-If you need something or have a question after sesshin has begun, please leave a note for the ino on the upstairs bulletin board or give the note to the ino directly.
+· Please observe complete silence during sesshin.
+If you need something or have a question after sesshin has begun, please leave a note for the ino on the downstairs bulletin board or give the note to the ino directly.

 · Participants may chose to attend an entire sesshin or any part it.
 You may, for example, attend one or two full days of sesshin, or you may chose to attend certain portions of all five days.
 However, in order to plan for meal attendance and zendo occupancy, we do ask that when you register you specify the portions of sesshin you will attend.